Google Drive and Tray

 and

-Build Agents
+Agents

 Automations

-Automations with Tray and Google Drive
+Automations with Google Drive and Tray

 Tray automates how files move, update, and sync across Drive and the rest of your environment.
 File uploads, renames, or deletions can start workflows that notify teams, trigger reviews, or update records in connected systems.
 Drive events can trigger workflows in real time or on a schedule depending on your setup.
 Tray uses timestamps and file IDs to maintain consistency across apps so every file action happens in order and under control.
 Workflows can include logic, branching, and approval steps to coordinate Drive actions with multiple connected systems.

-Explore Google Drive–ready templates from Tray’s library.
+Explore Google Drive-ready templates from Tray’s library

 Create a Google Sheet from JSON array